 Apple candles can be used in a variety of ways, such as placed in a bowl or basket full of plain apples or directly on a tabletop.
 They also can be placed in a galvanized bucket full of water for floating lights on a porch or patio.

 To showcase the apple candles best as a table centerpiece or mantel display, place them on tall candleholders, varying their height and adding fresh flowers and foliage that accent their color and add texture.

-Keep in touch with us and have first dibs on our new stories, products and designs!
+Keep in touch with us and have first dibs on our new products and designs!
 Beautiful wedding favors featuring our most creative designs being uploaded every week.
 You can also find us here:

 Or subscribe to our Newsletter below and be the first to know what we are up to!
 Stay tuned!